 introducing a period of collaborative composition.
 New scores for the films Metropolis, Sherlock Jr., Pandora's Box and The Hands of Orlac were presented at art houses across

 America and also at venues such as Lincoln Center and the Smithsonian Institution.
 In between these projects, they also scored and recorded 39 episodes

 of "The Twisted Tales of Felix the Cat" a Saturday morning cartoon show on CBS.
 Some of the excellent conductors, performers and composers of this period of the orchestra included

 Steed Cowart, Deirdre McClure, Sheldon Brown, Miles Boisen, Bob Lipton, Nik Phelps, Doug Morton, Kenny Wollesen, Elliot Kavee, Catherine Clune, Kaila Flexor, Jason Marsh,

-Matt Brubeck, Steve Kirk, Chris Grady, Cornelius Boots, and Alisa Rose.
+Matt Brubeck, Steve Kirk, Chris Grady, Cornelius Boots, Pamela Z, and Alisa Rose.

 In 1999 a smaller version of the orchestra performed Legong: Dance of the Virgins with Gamelan Sekar Jaya on a score cowritten by Marriott and Made Subandi.

 Most recently the orchestra has performed at the World Financial Center, the Morgan Library, and The Silent Movie Theater (LA), introducing new scores for Battleship Potemkin,